 To turn on the map lamps, press the outer edge of the clear lens.
 The front row map lamp lights when:

 - any door is opened. - the dome lamp button on the instrument panel is activated. - the remote entry controls are pressed and the ignition is off.

-Map/dome lamp (if equipped)
+Second row dome/map lamps (if equipped)

 The dome lamp lights when: